KyberNetwork/KIPs/KIPs/kip-28.md

 **Scenario 4:** Multichain team transfers all the KNC in their bridge wallets back to addresses that hold mKNC on different chains.
 Since KyberDAO would keep mKNC from users (after the Limit Order exchange), KyberDAO wallets can receive the KNC released by Multichain.

 **Scenario 5:** Multichain team transfers all the KNC in their bridge wallets back to addresses that had previously bridged KNC using Multichain contracts in the past.
 Affected users who had received KNC from KyberDAO (after the Limit Order exchange) would receive this extra KNC, which might be perceived as unfair.
 KyberDAO gets nothing and mKNC would remain unusable.

+**Scenario 6:** Users who do not hold mKNC might attempt to purchase mKNC at a lower price before converting it to KNC using the Limit Order exchange.
+But the likelihood of this is very low as there is no liquidity for mKNC on KyberSwap pools.

 ## Conclusion